Instability of the Luttinger liquids towards an exotic quantum state of matter with highly degenerate ground states: an anisotropic extension of the ferromagnetic spin-1 biquadratic model: Supplementary Material

-where $A$, $B$ and $\kappa$ are positive real numbers.
-Indeed, this finite-size correction to the ground state energy per site may be justified from the fact that there are a sequence of $q$ \; $(q=L+1)$ states~\cite{U1SSB}, satisfying the $H$-orthogonality~\cite{szb}.
-Here, $-A/L$ arises from a gapped GM when the symmetry group ${\rm SU}(2)\times{\rm U}(1)$ on the characteristic line $J_y=J_z$ is explicitly broken to ${\rm U(1)}\times{\rm U(1)}$, and $-B\exp(-\kappa L)$ represents a contribution from SSB for the symmetry group ${\rm U(1)}$ generated by $K_{yz}$.
-This finite-size correction is confirmed numerically by means of the finite-size DMRG simulation~\cite{U1SSB}.
-The typical values of $A$, $B$ and $\kappa$ are at the order of magnitude $10^{-4}$.
-Here, we take $J_x/J_z=0.4$ and $J_y/J_z=0.94$ as an example.
-The best fit results in $A=2\times10^{-4}$, $B=1.9\times10^{-4}$, and $\kappa=2.5\times10^{-4}$.
-In fact, the finite-size correction to the ground state energy per site $e(L)$ is always negative, implying that the ground state energy per site $e(L)$ in the $\rm{CF_{x}}$ phase approaches $J_x^2$ from below, as $L$ tends to infinity.
+A finite-size scaling analysis for the ground state energy per site $e(L)$ is performed in the $\rm{CF_x}$ phase, with $L$ being the size.
+As argued in Ref.~\cite{SMU1SSB}, the finite-size corrections to the ground state energy per site $e(L)$ take the form in Eq.~(4).
+Indeed, the finite-size corrections to the ground state energy per site may be justified from the fact that there are a sequence of $q$ ${\rm H}$-orthogonal states, with $q=L+1$~\cite{SMU1SSB}~\cite{SMszb}.
+Here, $-A\exp{(\eta/ L)}/L$ arises from the emergent permutation symmetry in the ground state subspace, which in turn is relevant to a gapped GM when the symmetry group ${\rm SU}(2)\times{\rm U}(1)$ on the characteristic line $J_y=J_z$ is explicitly broken to ${\rm U(1)}\times{\rm U(1)}$, and $-B\exp(-\kappa L)$ represents a contribution from an alternative SSB pattern for ${\rm U(1)}$ generated by $K_{yz}$.
+This prediction is confirmed numerically by means of the finite-size DMRG simulations~\cite{SMU1SSB}.
+The typical values of $A$, $B$ and $\kappa$ are at the order of magnitude $10^{-4}$, whereas $\eta$ is around 1.
+Here, we take $J_x/J_z=0.4$ and $J_y/J_z=0.94$ as an example, as shown in Fig.~\ref{Efsc}.
+The best fit for $e(L)$ results in $A=1.728\times 10^{-4}$, $B=1.853\times 10^{-4}$, $\eta=1.4$ and $\kappa=0.655\times 10^{-4}$.
+In fact, the finite-size corrections to the ground state energy per site $e(L)$ are always negative, implying that the ground state energy per site $e(L)$ in the $\rm{CF_{x}}$ phase approaches $J_x^2$ from below, as $L$ tends to infinity.
 Note that the entanglement entropy for a ground state wave function is non-zero, when the size $L$ is finite.
-Although we anticipate that it tends to vanish as $L$ is large enough, the threshold is extremely large such that it is well beyond the reach for the current state-of the-art algorithms.
+We anticipate that it survives even in the thermodynamic limit, because the ground state wave function remains to be a linear combination of the symmetry-broken states arising from SSB for the symmetry group ${\rm U}(1)$ generated by $K_{yz}$.